Samoylo57/talking-to-machines/README.md

 https://www.python.org/downloads/

 * Choose the installer that matches your operating system (Windows, macOS, or Linux).
 * Download and run the installer, accepting the default options.
-Windows users — be sure to tick “Add Python to PATH”.
+For Windows users, be sure to tick “Add Python to PATH”.
 * Verify the install on your terminal:
 ```bash
 python --version   # should print 3.10.x or higher